10 Office-Friendly Exercises to Counter Sitting All Day

 Long-Term Health Impact

 The cumulative effect of desk work on health is significant, but so is the protective effect of regular movement.
-The WHO’s 2020 guidelines on physical activity (Bull et al., 2020) represent the most comprehensive evidence review to date, analyzing data from millions of participants across hundreds of studies.
+The WHO’s 2020 guidelines on physical activity (Bull et al., PMID 33239350) represent the most comprehensive evidence review to date, analyzing data from millions of participants across hundreds of studies.
 Their conclusions are unambiguous: sedentary behavior increases disease risk, and replacing sitting with activity of any intensity reduces it.
+The ACSM’s 2011 position stand (Garber et al., PMID 21694556) provides the mechanistic framework: regular physical activity improves cardiovascular function, metabolic regulation, musculoskeletal health, and neurological function through adaptations that accumulate over months and years of consistent practice.

 Without intervention: